 Blue Prescribing

-Blue Prescribing is a nature-based form of social prescribing that supports people experiencing poor mental health by getting them outside and enjoying the benefits of wetland nature.
+Blue Prescribing is a nature-based health programme that supports people experiencing poor mental health by helping them getting them outside and enjoying the benefits of wetland nature.

-Blue Prescribing is a form of nature prescribing that is part of a growing health practice called social prescribing, which enables health care professionals and GPs to refer people to local, non-clinical services to improve health and wellbeing and make better use of community resources – like local natural spaces.
+It is based on the growing health practice of social prescribing, which enables health care professionals and GPs to refer people to local, non-clinical services to improve health and wellbeing and make better use of community resources – like local natural spaces.

-WWT’s Blue Prescribing Project is a wetland health programme, that promotes a range of mental and physical health benefits through facilitated wetland nature engagement.
+WWT’s Blue Prescribing Project focuses on providing facilitated wetland nature engagement activities that promote a range of mental and physical health benefits like reducing anxiety, stress, social isolation while increasing physical activity.

 In partnership with The Mental Health Foundation, we have delivered courses over several weeks that enable people to be active, take notice of wildlife and connect with other people in wetland settings.